yasberke1-dot/shiftsaver-legal/privacy-policy.md

 ## Data Sharing

 We do not sell your personal information.
 Data is only shared with:
-- Your employer (NDIS provider organisation)
+- Your employer (NDIS provider organisation using ShiftSaver)
 - Supabase (our database provider)

 ## NDIS Compliance